The mission of Boston Collegiate Charter School is simple yet ambitious: to prepare each student for college.

 In the fall of 1997, Harvard University Kennedy School of Government graduates, Brett Peiser and Susan Fortin, met former State Senator and now U.S. Congressman Stephen Lynch.
 Together, they imagined a safe, academically rigorous public school that would offer children from every Boston neighborhood the opportunity to receive an education that would prepare them for college.

 They embarked upon a rigorous selection process that began with the submission of a proposal to the Massachusetts Department of Education outlining their ideas for a school including curriculum, operations, governance, and accountability.
 In February 1998, a charter was granted and the process of building a school began: in only six weeks the founders recruited 240 applicants for the initial 120 open spots and hired a staff of nine founding teachers.
 Four months after receiving the charter, Boston Collegiate Charter School (originally founded as South Boston Harbor Academy) opened for its first summer session.

-BCCS has grown from 120 students in grades 5, 6, and 7 to 700 students in grades 5 through 12.
+Boston Collegiate has grown from 120 students in fifth through seventh grade to 700 students in fifth through twelfth grade.
 The school has been recognized as a leading middle and high school in Massachusetts and around the country with 100% of its graduating seniors being accepted into college.
-In June 2013 the Board of Education unanimously awarded BCCS a fourth five-year charter through June 2018.
+In December 2017, the Board of Education unanimously awarded Boston Collegiate its fifth five-year charter through June 2023.

 For more information on charter schools in Massachusetts, please visit www.masscharterschools.org.